Van Dyke Parks: Caribbean-focused era and further collaborative work (1970–1976)

-Nilsson drew inspiration from Parks' Trinidadian musical explorations, facilitated by their shared familiarity with the session players, including Jesse Ed Davis, Jim Keltner, Bobby Keys, and Klaus Voormann, whom Parks had previously worked with throughout 1974.
-For Duit on Mon Dei, Nilsson revisited older demos, such as "Turn Out the Light", which Parks and arranger Fredric Myrow reworked with steel pans and brass to evoke a Caribbean aesthetic, and the new original "Kojak Columbo", co-developed by Parks and Dr. John.
-Parks also originated the song "Good for God", which Nilsson expanded from a spontaneous studio exchange.
-Plans for live performances involving Parks and the studio ensemble, plus Jesse Ed Davis and Ringo Starr, were abandoned due to challenges securing Nilsson's ideal venue.
-Parks involvement extended to the 1975 follow-up Sandman, where he expanded Nilsson's "Jesus Christ, You're Tall", and whose Voorman-designed sleeve featured caricatures of Parks and other members of the studio ensemble.
+Parks collaborated extensively with singer-songwriter Harry Nilsson, contributing to albums such as Nilsson Schmilsson (1971), where he played accordion on "The Moonbeam Song", and Duit on Mon Dei (1975), where he provided Caribbean-inspired arrangements after completing Clang of the Yankee Reaper.
+(Note: Nilsson covered "Vine Street" on his 1970 album Nilsson Sings Newman, with Newman on piano.)
+He introduced Nilsson to steel pan player and Desperadoes Steel Orchestra member Robert Greenidge prior to the recording of Duit on Mon Dei and performed piano on several tracks.
+(Note: Parks helped Nilsson assemble the bulk of the album, excluding "What's Your Sign?", "Salmon Falls", and "Down By the Sea", which were orchestrated by Perry Botkin, Jr.) His involvement extended to the 1975 follow-up Sandman, where he expanded Nilsson's "Jesus Christ, You're Tall", and whose Voorman-designed sleeve featured caricatures of Parks and other members of the studio ensemble.

 Having brought Toussaint to Warners' attention via Discover America, Parks traveled to Louisiana to work on Toussaint's 1975 album Southern Nights, though he was ultimately denied a production credit due to intervention by Toussaint's management.
 That year, Parks and Brian Wilson recorded "Come to the Sunshine", intended for the Beach Boys album that became 15 Big Ones (1976), but the recording was lost.
 In 1976, he appeared as one of the interviewees in the band's NBC television special It's OK!.